The total number of points of attachment to the central element

 Silver(I).
 In this case we have a low charge and an ion at the

-A method often employed for the detection of
+A method that was often employed for the detection of chloride ions involved

 The first step is: